 • Frozen evaporator coil

-Freon is bad for your health if handled improperly, so you’ll want an HVAC professional like House of Heating Incorporated to repair an air conditioner coolant leak.
-In most instances, it might just be better to request air conditioning installation since Freon is expensive.
-Production of this coolant was halted in 2020 because of its harmful effects on the ozone layer.
+Freon is bad for your health if handled improperly, so you’ll want an HVAC pro like House of Heating Incorporated to fix an air conditioner coolant leak.
+In most situations, it may just be better to request air conditioning installation since Freon is expensive.
+Manufacturing of this coolant was stopped in 2020 because of its damaging effects on the ozone layer.
 As a result, just limited recycled quantities are available.

-Trust House of Heating Incorporated for Repairing Your Air Conditioner Leaks
+Contact House of Heating Incorporated for Fixing Your Leaky Air Conditioner

 When it comes to air conditioning repair in Marshfield, turn to the company your neighbors and friends trust.
 We’ve been known for our quick, friendly and reasonable services since {year}.
-Contact us at 715-384-3163 to request your appointment today!
+Call us at 715-384-3163 to schedule your appointment today!